Damien Jurado: Music career

+On the 14th of May 2021, Jurado released his 17th full length studio album, The Monster Who Hated Pennsylvania, his first on his own label, Maraqopa Records.

-On the 24th of June 2022 Jurado released his 18th full length studio album and the second on Maraqopa Records.
+On the 24th of June 2022 Jurado released his 18th full length studio album and the second on Maraqopa Records called Reggae Film Star; it is a concept album, telling the story of people that are working on a movie.

+On March 31, 2023, Jurado released his 19th studio album, Sometimes You Hurt the Ones You Hate, on his own label, Maraqopa Records.
+Prior to the release, Jurado announced that he would no longer be releasing music on Spotify, citing the company's low royalty rates for artists.
+This was his first album that was not available on Spotify.

+On October 12, 2023, Jurado released his 20th studio album, Motorcycle Madness, on Maraqopa Records.
+Physical copies of the album were limited to 200 vinyl records and 100 compact discs.

+On November 1, 2023, Jurado released his 21st studio album, Passing the Giraffes, on Maraqopa Records.
+The release marks Jurado's third studio album of 2023.

+On January 8, 2024, Jurado released, Roger's Audition: The "Reggae Film Star" Demos, on Maraqopa Records.
+Physical copies of the album were limited to 100 compact discs.

+Jurado released two non-album singles, "I've Never Known Alice" and "Call Me, Madame", on August 5, 2024 on Maraqopa Records.

+Jurado released Motorcycle Madness ('25) on February 14, 2025 on Maraqopa Records.
+In an online post, Jurado described the album as the "completed" version of the previous 2023 release.
+He elaborated, saying the 2023 release of Motorcycle Madness was essentially a "rehearsal" for the upcoming release.
+Unlike the 2023 version, Motorcycle Madness ('25) has a stereo mix.

+On October 30, 2025, Jurado released, Private Hospital, on Maraqopa Records.
+His 22nd studio album, Jurado made the decision to forego traditional physical release formats.

 Collaborations and contributions

-Jurado appears on the tracks "Almost Home" and "The Dogs" on Moby's album Innocents.
+Jurado appears on the track "Almost Home" on Moby's album Innocents.

 He is also featured in an episode of the BYUtv music documentary series Audio-Files.

 Jurado's song "Everything Trying" appeared in the NBC series The Blacklist (Season 1, episode 12), in the 2013 Best Foreign Film Oscar film The Great Beauty, in the Fox series House M.D.
 (Season 7, Episode 14), and in the 2011 film The Dilemma.

 In the 2014 Joe Carnahan directed crime thriller Stretch, Jurado's song "Let Us All In" plays during the ending scene and into the credits.

 He duets with Lotte Kestner on her song "Turn the Wolves" on the 2013 album The Bluebird of Happiness.

 In the 2015 romantic comedy, Tumbledown, Jurado contributes to many songs on the soundtrack.

 He has collaborated extensively with Richard Swift.

 Jurado's track "A.M.
 AM" from his Visions of Us on the Land is prominently featured in Episode 3 as well as "Cloudy Shoes" from Saint Bartlett in Episode 6 of the 2018 Netflix documentary series Wild Wild Country.